AllisonJiao/IntelliDish/documentation/M3_Requirements_and_Design.md

             - **2b1**: Suggest the user to use partial recipe recommendations, PotLuck with friends, or try again with different inputs instead.

 4. **PotLuck**:
+**Manage Favorite Recipes**:
+    - **Description**: Users can collaboratively input available ingredients as a group for recipe recommendations.
+    - **Primary actor(s)**: User (multiple).
+    - **Main success scenario**:
+        - **1**.
+A user starts a PotLuck and invites his/ her friends to create a group.
+        - **2**.
+The users collectively provide a list of available ingredients and cuisine preferences to IntelliDish.
+This could be done asynchronously, and users can continuous add and remove their ingredient contributions.
+        - **3**.
+A query to the AI API is made based on the user's inputs.
+        - **4**.
+The AI API returns a list of possible ingredients to the user.
+    - **Failure scenario(s)**:
+        - **1a**: Group creation failed.
+            - **1a1**: Display error message that group creation failed as well as the reason behind the failure (PotLuck name conflicts with another existing Potluck, server is down, friend's account is deleted, etc), the prompt the user to try again.
+        - **2a**: A user attempts to delete another user's contributions.
+            - **2a1**: Display error message that users can only edit their own contributions.
+        - **3a**: The AI API is unreachable/ unavailable.
+            - **3a1**: Display error message that the AI API is unreachable/ unavailable.
+            - **3a2**: Prompt the users to try again later, or check online whether the AI API is down/ under maintainence.
+        - **3b**: No recipes are possible for the provided user inputs.
+            - **3b1**: Suggest the users to use partial recipe recommendations, or try again with different inputs instead.

 5. **Manage Favorite Recipes**:
     - **Description**: Users can add or remove favorite recipes.